Skip to main content

 No – Highgate Primary School in London is one such school.
 ‘We use real books, as we find them more stimulating,’ explains Headteacher William Dean.
 “If children learn to enjoy books, their reading ability will follow.”

-How can you help if your child is lagging behind?
+How can you help if your child is behind with their reading scheme?

 Children learn to read at different rates, so it shouldn’t become competitive,” says William Dean.
 “If your child is struggling, don’t push him to read, but keep reading to him, and talk about what you read.
 This will help him to become inquisitive about books and want to read for himself.”